Portugal–South Africa relations: Portuguese heritage in South Africa

 The Portuguese have left many vestiges dating back to the Age of Discovery.

 In Mossel Bay (named by Dias "Angra dos Vaqueiros" or Herder's bay) there is a Museum dedicated to Bartolomeu Dias (Bartolomeu Dias Museum Complex),.
 The museum was erected where the famous Post Office Tree, used by the Portuguese to exchange messages, stands.
 Moreover, it is in this very city that, a few years after Dias' expedition, the first Christian shrine in South Africa was built by João da Nova's crew.

 It is noteworthy that there are still many toponyms of Portuguese origin in South Africa, such as Algoa Bay (from Bahia de Lagoa or "Bay of the Lagoon"), St Croix Island (from Ilha da Santa Cruz or "Saint Cross Island"), Cape Agulhas (from Cabo das Agulhas or "Cape of Needles" – the southern tip of continental Africa) and, Cape Voltas (or "Turning Cape"), Cape Recife (Cabo de Recife or "Cape of the reefs"), Infanta (named after João Infante), Machadodorp, and Saldanha (named after António de Saldanha, captain of a vessel in Albuquerque's fleet which visited South Africa in 1503).

+Portuguese visits to Saldanha areas predates Van Riebeeck's official arrival in the Cape of good hope 1652.

+Some of those Portuguese men in the 1500s stayed over in Saldanha and Paternoster and inter married with Khoi Khoi women, which makes the Portuguese-Khoi Khoi offspring the first official mixed race in Southern Tip of Africa.

 In addition, KwaZulu-Natal province – the second most populated of the country – still retains the Portuguese origin of its name, being where Gama, travelling to India, landed on Christmas, 1497.

-Due to the extensive travels of Portuguese eplorers in the 15th-16th centuries, the South African coast and its valuable historical heritage is considered one of the richest places in the world for studying the travels of the Portuguese in the early Age of Discovery.
+Due to the extensive travels of Portuguese explorers in the 15th-16th centuries, the South African coast and its valuable historical heritage is considered one of the richest places in the world for studying the travels of the Portuguese in the early Age of Discovery.